Chicago police vaccine mandate: New CPD memo threatens discipline, firing for non-compliance

-This comes as for the second time in a week, the Fraternal Order of Police convened a member meeting at its West Loop headquarters as the Friday deadline for all city workers to comply with Chicago's vaccine mandate requirements has come and gone, and a day after CPD issued an initial memo effectively limiting officers' ability to take time off until further notice.
+This comes as the Fraternal Order of Police convened a member meeting for the second time this week at its West Loop headquarters, as the Friday deadline for all city workers to comply with Chicago's vaccine mandate requirements has come and gone, and a day after CPD issued an initial memo effectively limiting officers' ability to take time off until further notice.

+But members at the meeting were still discussing a plan to fight back against the mandate.

 The move is meant to shore up manpower in preparation for the city to potentially take large numbers of officers off the streets for defying the mandate starting this week.